jdowner/tarjan/README.rst

 Tarjan's algorithm is an efficient way of find all of the strongly-connected components in a graph.
 In a directed graph, a strongly-connected component is a set of nodes where there is a path from each node to every other node in the set.
-Note, this implies that there is a cycle in the component, if there is not than one node in the component, and cycle detection is one of the main usages for Tarjan's algorithm.
+Note, this implies that there is a cycle in the component, if there is more than one node in the component.
+Cycle detection is one of the main usages for Tarjan's algorithm.

 From wikipedia_,